Debitcardprocessing

 How Much are Debit Card Processing Fees?

 Debit card processing fees are lower than credit card processing but no less complex.
-There are still a number of factors that impact the price, and they are still dependent on interchange rates.
+There are still a number of factors that impact the price, and they are still dependent on interchange rates that are set by the card networks.

 These will make up the largest portion of your processing fees.
 However, those rates are lower than with credit cards.
+The average interchange fee for debit card transactions varies based on merchant category, transaction methods, and other factors.
 These fees are set by the debit card networks (Visa, Mastercard, etc.).

 Costs that go into debit card processing